everyone i ever knew plus everything that ever happened minus everything i forgot

 Post-Postscript:

-I did not know, when I wrote the above, that Robert Creeley had died about five days earlier, on Wedneday March 30 at the age of 78.
+I did not know, when I wrote this story, that Robert Creeley had died about five days earlier, on Wedneday March 30, 2005, at the age of 78.